George Raft: Bolero (1934)

 Raft was meant to appear in It's a Pleasure to Lose, based on the life of Nick the Greek, but instead was slated to star in Bolero (1934), playing a dancer with Carole Lombard.
 Raft initially refused the film until it was re-written, and the studio suspended him, but Raft eventually made the film, which became a great success.
 The New York Times wrote: "Raft is a vivid and pictorially interesting type, rather than an actor in the technical sense, and consequently he proves unequal to the full implications of the fame-hungry dancer.
 The exterior attractiveness which Mr. Raft brings to the rôle gives 'Bolero' considerable color, nevertheless."

 In March 1934, Raft was suspended a second time for having refused the male lead in Mae West's It Ain't No Sin (later changed to Belle of the Nineties) because his part was subordinate to West's.
 In May 1934, Raft signed a new contract with Paramount to reflect his star status.

 Raft next appeared in The Trumpet Blows (1934), playing a matador.
-The fim was an attempt to invoke Valentino's Blood and Sand, and for a time, Raft was promoted as a "second Valentino."
+The film was an attempt to invoke Valentino's Blood and Sand, and for a time, Raft was promoted as a "second Valentino."
 Raft walked out on the film unhappy with his role, but later returned after re-writes were made.
 The film was a box-office disappointment.

 Raft then starred in Limehouse Blues (1934) with Anna May Wong.
 In February 1934, he admitted to having been involved in three fights during his career as a dancer and actor, including one in which he hit the producer of Bolero.
 In August 1934, Raft was involved in a brawl at the Hollywood Brown Derby.
 At the end of 1934, Raft was listed in a survey of theater managers as among Paramount's secondary tier of stars "if properly cast."

 In Rumba (1935), Raft was reunited with Lombard.
 He also starred in Stolen Harmony (1935) and was slated to appear in Gambler's Maxim from a story by James Edward Grant, but the film was not made.